Julia Child’s Food and Wine Legacy

 A Trail-blazing Cooking Show and a Fearless Disposition to Food

-While Child wasn’t the first American chef to appear on television, her show, the French chef, was the first show to gain nationwide coverage.
+Did you know?
+While Child wasn’t the first American chef to appear on television, her show, the French Chef, was the first show to gain nationwide coverage.
 Her exuberant and fearless cooking style, involving copious amounts of wine and large servings of butter and cream, charmed her devoted audience.

 Though she faced criticism for her wanton use of butter and cream, Child believed that cooking and dining should be executed with fearless abundance.
 In her opinion, paying unnecessary attention to nutrition ruins a delicious meal.